Home » Blog » Teamwork » Team performance: How to build a winning team

 As a talent optimization platform, The Predictive Index has all of the tools that you need to build cohesive, collaborative, and successful teams.

-Behavioral science allows you to understand candidates far beyond what’s listed on their resume.
+PI’s Behavioral science allows you to understand candidates far beyond what’s listed on their resume.
 Automatically sort candidates based on the highest predictors of job performance to keep your efforts focused, and streamline the interview process with custom questions that probe for specific gaps between the candidate and the job’s requirements.

 The Predictive Index also makes it easier to improve leadership and build relationships that thrive.
-Use behavioral data to get instant recommendations about how people work together, and learn how to build emotional intelligence and facilitate more effective conversation as a leader.
+Use behavioral data to get instant recommendations about how people work together, and learn how to build emotional intelligence and facilitate more effective conversations as a leader.
 Teams that trust management to listen and act upon their feedback are more likely to feel comfortable, confident, and invested in their work.

 Our team assessment tool helps you build strong teams in three steps: